armandojaleo/CosmoEmbedings/simulator/README.md

 ## 🚀 demo_run_all.py

-Runs the full simulation: launches nodes, sends a block, syncs, and opens the UI.
+Runs the full simulation with SDK integration:
+1. Launches nodes with cosmic validation
+2. Creates and sends a block with real embeddings
+3. Syncs blocks with signature verification
+4. Opens the UI for monitoring

 ```bash
 python demo_run_all.py